Flat Holography & Holographic Renormalization: Scalar Field: Interactions

 with appropriate boundary conditions corresponding to Feynman propagators.
 The equation \eqref{eq:defBulkBulkmain} has the solution

-The detailed calculation can be found in Appendix \ref{sec:bulkbulkDETAILS}.
-The $i\epsilon$ prescription as well as the radial step function ensures that the bulk--to--bulk propagator is fully normalizable.
-The step function is reminiscent of the bulk--to--bulk propagator in AdS spacetimes \cite{Mueck:1998wkz, Freedman:1998tz}.
+The detailed calculation, including the $i\epsilon$ prescription, can be found in Appendix \ref{sec:bulkbulkDETAILS}.
+The $i\epsilon$ prescription as well as the radial step function ensures that the bulk-to-bulk propagator is fully normalizable.
+The step function is reminiscent of the bulk-to-bulk propagator in AdS spacetimes \cite{Mueck:1998wkz, Freedman:1998tz}.